 Bigger Better Brains began as a Facebook community when Anita did her TEDx Talk in 2014.
 She wanted a way to share the ever-expanding field of neuromusical research with teachers, parents and schools around the globe.
 This small beginning has grown into the Bigger Better Brains online community providing resources and training in neuromusical research.

 In 2019, Anita launched the Bigger Better Brains Educator Program, which is a series of two-day face-to-face courses to update and upskill music educators on their understanding and application of the neuromusical research.
 The BBB Educator Program has three levels – Educator (launched in 2019), Facilitator (launched in 2020) and Leader (due for launch in 2021).
 The courses in the program aim to build the capacity of music educators to apply the neuromusical research with authenticity, rigour and creativity in their own teaching contexts.

 The South Australian Music Education Strategy is a bold ten-year vision and implementation to fundamentally change the landscape of music education across an entire Australian state.
 Anita’s work lies at the foundation of this innovative and very tried before approach, and she continues to advise and consult with the implementation team and work with the generalist and specialists’ teachers of South Australia.

-Anita has worked closely with the Tony Foundation, which is associated with Alberts Publishing, to form the basis of The Music Education Project.
-This project grew from the Alberts and Tony Foundation’s involvement with the documentary Don’t Stop the Music and instrument donation campaign.
-The Music Education Project key goal is to ensure all Australian primary school students receive quality, sequential, ongoing music education.
+Anita has worked closely with the Tony Foundation, which is associated with Alberts Publishing, to form the basis of The Music Education Initiative.
+This initiative grew from the Alberts and Tony Foundation’s involvement with the documentary Don’t Stop the Music and instrument donation campaign.
+The Music Education Initiative key goal is to ensure all Australian primary school students receive quality, sequential, ongoing music education.
 Anita remains a key advisor for this project.

 Australian Chamber Orchestra Foundations Program